eliranlevi/node-crawler-boilerplate/README.md

 ## Future

-- it would be nice to add a script to run tests
+- It would be nice to add a script to run tests

 ## Suggestions